MUFEEDAKP/Project-Mobile-Price-Data/README.md

 - dual_sim-has dual sim support or not.The term Dual Sim in a phone or smartphone means support for two SIM cards, one of which you can use, for example, for personal calls, and the second for work.
 Many modern smartphones support two SIM cards.

 - Fc-front camera mega pixels.
 The front camera is a camera that looks like a small eye, which is located on the front of the phone, in the same place where the sensors are installed (that is, at the top).
 Other manufacturers did not pay due attention to the characteristics of the front camera in the smartphone, as they hardly interested people.
 - Four_g-has 4G or not.
 4G is a generation of mobile communications with increased requirements.
-It is customary to refer to the fourth generation as promising technologies that allow data transmission at a speed of up to 100 Mbps to mobile (with high mobility) and up to 1 Gbps to fixed subscribers (with low mobility).

 - Int_memory-Internal Memory in Gigabytes.
 Internal Storage is a data storage on a smartphone where important data is found: the operating system (OS), installed       applications, photos, videos, documents and other files.